-What the manuscripts revealed through context, form, and function,
+The papers in this special issue are by people who live with the label of learning difficulties/disability and people who live without that label but whose work or lives are in connection with people with learning difficulties.
+They engage with the cultural presentation and representation of people with learning difficulties and are drawn from a range of contexts that include theatre spaces, exhibitions and arts and community-based projects.
+There are also reflections on written accounts, media and social media representations found in general public and academic spheres.
 Whilst these papers inevitably and necessarily touch on the regrettable history and continued disavowal and denigration of people labelled with learning disabilities, one of the things that is striking about reading them is the underlying optimism and belief in the potential for positive change.
 Indeed, in several cases examples of actual change – what we might call impact – are documented.
-This includes both changes in the capacity for learning-disabled people to engage in, and contribute, culture and history; and in public and professional responses to learning-disabled people, their narratives, and the cultural artefacts they create.
-The papers evidence creativity and innovation in methodology, lively and insightful critique, and welcome moves to reach out into the wider world, beyond the confines of the somewhat insular learning disability community.
+This includes both changes in the spaces for learning-disabled people to engage in, and contribute to, culture and history; and in public and professional responses to learning-disabled people, their narratives and the cultural artefacts they create.
+The papers evidence creativity and innovation in methodology, lively and insightful critique, and welcome moves to reach out into the wider world, beyond the confines of a more insular learning disability community.
 As such, they can be read as troubling the insider/outsider, abled/disabled binaries that characterise so much conventional thinking about learning disability.
 To borrow the terminology of Tilley et al's paper, in this collection we are presented with an array of activist historians, artists, curators, performers and parents who seek to engage in transformative dialogue with cultural assumptions and representations of learning disability.

+The papers bring to the fore not only the histories and cultural contributions of people with learning difficulties, but the lens used to articulate those histories.
+In doing so they clearly reveal the link to present day perceptions and actions that continue to subjugate the abilities, activities, aspirations, lives and cultures of people with learning difficulties.
+The authors document how discursive portrayals and accepted histories of exclusion, neglect and deficit, have dominated popularist understandings, and as such they have come to be accepted widely as societal truths.
+Through cultural and literary activity people with learning difficulties and their families are, however, reclaiming their own histories in ways that illuminate the past.
+They offer powerful imageries of present doings and visions, hopes and aspirations for the future.
+This is documented through the current activism of articulation and creative endeavour, in a variety of forms, by those whose lives are at the centre of both the histories and current perception.
+Whilst highlighting social, physical, intellectual injustices and the resultant barriers experienced by people with learning difficulties, these papers offer insights into the power of creative and literary approaches.